JustAnotherHeroRiding/Mentoring-Angel/Css/Css Lesson 2 Notizen.md

-CTRL SHIFT I opens the dev tools
+### CTRL SHIFT I opens the dev tools
 ### 16px default font size which is what em and rem are by default
+### html tag sets the rem size, body tag does not

 - Practice specificity of selectors #DONE
-- Create a bunch of classes and complex css selectors and calculate the specificity manually
+- Create a bunch of classes and complex css selectors and calculate the specificity manually #DONE
 - Css selectors w3 schools list - play around
+- Create exercises and try to target various elements with the css and more advanced selectors
+- Learn the nth of type selectors and not to exclude certain elements
 - rem and em exercises
-- html tag sets the rem size, body tag does not
 - box model two types

 ## Complete the challenge #DONE